 Treating and Preventing Head Lice

-Identifying and Treating Headlice
+Identifying and Treating Head Lice

-Because head lice can move fast it may be easier to spot the nits.
-Nits can look like dandruff, but you can identify them by picking up a strand of hair close to the scalp and pulling your fingernail across the area where you suspect a nit.
-Dandruff will come off easily, but nits will stay firmly attached to the hair, Brown explains.
+Because head lice can move fast, it may be easier to spot the nits.
+Nits can look like dandruff.
+You can identify them by picking up a strand of hair close to the scalp and pulling your fingernail across the area where you suspect a nit.
+Dandruff will come off easily, but nits will stay firmly attached to the hair.

-“Many head lice products are not for use in children under the age of 2, so read the label carefully before using a product to make sure it is safe to use on your child,” Brown says.
+“Many head lice products are not for use in children younger than 2.
+So read the label carefully before using a product to make sure it is safe to use on your child,” Brown says.

-How to Help Prevent Getting Head Lice
+Help Your Family Prevent Head Lice

 - Teach children not to share clothing and supplies, such as hats, scarves, helmets, sports uniforms, towels, combs, brushes, bandanas, hair ties, and headphones.